What is the Difference Between Digital and Online Marketing?

 - TV (Google’s Display Network)

-Online marketing includes most, if not also all, of the marketing strategies included in online marketing.
+Online marketing comprises all of the marketing strategies included in digital marketing.
 We have ads for people typing keywords in Bing Ads or Google Search, including searches performed on YouTube as well.
 Then we have the massive Display Network from Google, including the Audience Network for Bing Ads (MSN, EDGE, etc.), among other networks serving text, image, and video ads.

 One of the latest features available on Google is the new device segment for TV.
 The display network now includes television, meaning that we may now serve ads on smart TV’s capable of both, connecting to the internet and browse and display ads.